tramitit/guides/en/greece/application_for_minors_name_change.md

 ---
-title: "Application for minor's name change"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Greece"]
+categories:
-meta_title: "Procedure for Applying for a Minor's Name Change"
+- Greece
+date: '2024-06-07'
-description: "A detailed guide on how to apply for a minor's name change procedure"
+description: A comprehensive guide for guardians on how to legally change a minor's name, including necessary steps, required documents, and court procedures.
 draft: false
+meta_title: 'Legal Process for Changing a Minor''s Name: Steps and Requirements'
+title: 'Legal Process for Changing a Minor''s Name: Steps and Requirements'
-translationKey: "greece-application_for_minors_name_change"
+translationKey: greece-application_for_minors_name_change
 ---

 ## Description
 ### What is it?